Lieutenant Integration

 Vault on the same Kubernetes cluster

-If Vault runs on the same Kubernetes cluster as Lieutenant, the authentication method configuration is very simple.
-Simply add the following to your component configuration.
+If Vault runs on the same Kubernetes cluster as Lieutenant, the authentication method configuration is already done.

 External Vault